developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 ### SplashScreenDuration
-**Applies only to Android**.
+**Applies to Android only**.
 Specifies the length of time (in milliseconds) to display the image defined by the SplashScreenDuration tag.
 It is recommended that the duration be greater than 3000 ms (3 seconds) to compensate for image loading time.
 If tag is removed or left unspecified, will default to 0 seconds.

 **Possible Values**: